 We’ve got this faulty sense of our own goodness that doesn’t stand us on firm footing about our reality; we haven’t discovered the genuinely good and loving nougat at our center.
 Without that, we dare not acknowledge the opposite of our goodness by admitting to the presence of this foreign body, which is foreign to our real nature.
 So on and on we struggle.

 From the vibrant live center of our being we hear a natural response of “I want to,” rather than a stilted “I should.”
 Our unfettered “want to” feels free and utterly right.
 It comes from the true self which has been covered by layers of foreign substance.
 Our true self is the well from which our loving intelligence flows spontaneously; it’s where conflict-free fulfillment waits.

 We have to be willing to strip off our layers of pseudo-goodness to get to it.
-We fear that under our schmaltzy pretenses is nothing but the opposite of love.
+But we fear that under our schmaltzy pretenses is nothing but the opposite of love.
 We don’t know there’s a reality beyond that.
 This is why we can’t experience the truth of our own goodness—our genuine lovingness and generous nature.

 Going in means taking some risks.
 We need to discover for ourselves that this foreign body isn’t who we really are.
 We need to see that our denial of it is the cause of so much misery.
 Ultimately, we want to move past it to the promised land underneath.